syuoni/eznlp/docs/text_classification.md

 ## Text Classification (Chinese)
 Configurations of our implementation:
 * Word-based (tokenized by `jieba`)
-* Word embeddings are initialized by random
+* Word embeddings are initialized by random or with Tencent embeddings (Song et al., 2018)
 * `From-scratch` models
     * Optimizer: Adadelta (lr=1.0)
     * Batch size: 64